-28.(1) A parent or an appropriate adult who has been directed to appear at an initial inquiry and who fails to do so is liable to pay to an administrative penalty of \$5 000 to the Director of Child Protection.

-(2) Subsection (1) shall apply with the changes required by the context and subject to sections 56 and 57 to a child who has been released in the care of his parent or an appropriate adult and who fails to comply with the direction contained in the written notice referred to in section 14 or with any condition imposed pursuant to section 16(3).
+- 28.(1) A parent or an appropriate adult, who has been directed to appear at an initial inquiry and who fails to do so, is guilty of an offence and is liable on summary conviction to a fine of \$5 000 or to imprisonment for 12 months or to both. - (2) Subsection (1) shall apply with the changes required by the context and subject to sections 56 and 57 to a child who has been released in the care of his parent or an appropriate adult and who fails to comply with the direction contained in the written notice referred to in section 14 or with any condition imposed pursuant to section 16(3).